rsksmart/RSKIPs/IPs/RSKIP326.md

 ### release_request_received changes

 As of now, the `btcDestinationAddress` field logged by the `release_request_received` event is a hash160 bytes format which is not user friendly.
-This RSKIP proposes updating the `btcDestinationAddress` field to the string base58 format which is more user friendly.
+This RSKIP proposes updating the `btcDestinationAddress` field to its string representation (base58 or bech32) which is more user friendly.

 #### Current signature: